Geometry construction - practice problems

 - Lamp shade

-A lamp shade is in the form of a frustum of a cone with slant height 7 in., radii of bases 3 in. and 7 in. respectively.
-How much material is used in its construction if ¼ in. is allowed for the seam. - RST triangle
+A lampshade is in the form of a frustum of a cone with a slant height of 7 inches and base radii of 3 inches and 7 inches respectively.
+How much material is used in its construction if 1/4 inch is allowed for the seam? - RST triangle

 Find out if it is possible to construct the given triangle and according to which theorem: RS = 2.5 cm ST = 7 cm TR = 4.5 cm - Prove 2